victoragudo/go-cqrs/README.md

 This example demonstrates how to attach a stateful middleware method to a query handler.
 The **ValidationMiddleware** method of **YourQueryHandler** can access the receiver's state and perform more sophisticated validation.

-Using these functions as Go routines allows you to efficiently handle multiple operations in parallel, taking full advantage of Go's concurrency model.
-This approach is particularly useful in scenarios where your application needs to handle high volumes of commands, queries, or events simultaneously.